ATTORNEYS DEDICATED TO HOLDING NURSING HOMES ACCOUNTABLE FOR ABUSE AND NEGLECT THROUGHOUT FLORIDA

 How to Report Abuse, Neglect, and Exploitation of Vulnerable Elderly Adults

 While reporting bad care to these government agencies is a good start.
 They are, however, overworked.
 In addition, sometimes the nursing homes create relationships with government regulators that make it hard for these agencies to hold them accountable.
-That is why you should call an experienced nursing home neglect lawyer, like us here at Distasio Law Firm, to find out if the facility can be held accountable for their actions, or lack thereof.
+That is why you should call an experienced nursing home neglect lawyer near you, like us here at Distasio Law Firm, to find out if the facility can be held accountable for their actions, or lack thereof.

 In Florida, there are three main places to report bad care statewide, below is a list of contact information for abuse and neglect reporting.